UANATACA/ONESHOT-REPO/oneshot_gui.md

 # Webhook Configuration

-One-Shot API requires a listener Webhook implemented on customer business applications to manage our service callbacks.
+One-Shot API requires a Webhook implemented on customer business side to manage our service callbacks.
 Every request status change will trigger a simple event-notification via HTTP POST, consisting on a JSON object to an URL that must be explicitly included as a **required parameter** in the <a href='#tag/Video-ID/paths/~1api~1v1~1videoid/post'>Create Video ID Request</a> call when using Uanataca 1-step or 2-step mode.

 The following is a sample view of the JSON object that is sent as a callback at every status change: